mikesouthron/JavaRogueLike/README.md

 * Numpad keys to move, 8-way movement.
 * Shift + Direction = auto move.
 * v opens message log.
+* l enters look mode, where you can navigate a cursor and see things in your FoV.
 * Escape to quit.

 ## Dev Details